JohannesGrosseBoyman/session-notebook/git-cheatsheet.md

 delete the new branch on GitHub and locally
 git branch -d (branchname)  - delete a branch

-# to link your local Git repository to a remote repository
+# to link your local Git repository to a new remote repository
-git remote add origin (SSH-link)
+git remote add origin (SSH-link) git branch -M main
+git push -u origin main